mittal-rushil/news-app/README.md

 # news-app

-# This service is written using Typescrit.
+# This service is written using Typescript.
 # Framework used:- Koa.js.
 # ORM used:- Objection.js and knex.js
 #